klot-io/pi-setup/Install.md

 ![Cool Guy Zone - Keep Out](https://66.media.tumblr.com/e78e21d4fc54414762f10870c3ad28d1/tumblr_n3kwswb9FS1qgoq0ro1_500.png)

 The config files to setup the Pi's are just basic YAML.
 Normally they're in the `/opt/klot-io/config/` directory, but if you put files in the `/boot/klot-io/config/` directory, they'll automatically be copied over and implemented accordingly.
+That's all the above process is doing.
+It's mounting the `/boot/klot-io/config/` inside the API container as `/opt/klot-io/config/`.
+So when it saves the config to `/opt/klot-io/config/` it ends up on `/boot/klot-io/config/` which is copied over when the Pi starts up.

 Here's the different files: